 - Circular jaws can help with rough dimensioning.
 A table saw can do the same thing, and all sorts of joinery work as well.

-- Hand saws, a router, and two router bits are used for cross-cutting, straightening edges, and cutting boards down to the right width.
+- Hand saws, a table saw, a router, and two router bits are used for cross-cutting, straightening edges, and cutting boards down to the right width.

 - A jigsaw is great for cutting curves.